ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(mySpeaker.speak())
 ```

-Unlike TypeScript, OstraCode enforces nominal typing for interfaces and features.
+If a feature does not implement an interface, the feature cannot be used in a context which requires the interface, even if the feature defines the same fields as the interface.
+In a similar fashion, two features with different keys cannot be used interchangeably, even if they define the same fields.
 The example below demonstrates how structural compatibility does not suffice for type compatibility:

 ```
+const SizeK = (symbol())
 comp SizeT = <interfaceT [
+    key <@SizeK>
     itemFields [
         size (numT) [public]
     ]